DLHvdH/DLHvdH.github.io/content/event/DEM10/index.md

   postcode: '670-0836'
   country: Japan

 summary: I will attend this event.
+Abstract submitted for oral presentation.
 abstract: 'To be determined.'

 # Talk start and end times.